photo of McClennan Banks officers

 Resident Ambassadors

-Several under-represented in medicine residents have volunteered to serve as Resident Ambassadors for the College of Medicine.
+Several residents have volunteered to serve as Resident Ambassadors for the College of Medicine.
 These resident physicians are available to answer questions of potential resident applicants and to share their experiences at MUSC.
 Interested individuals may contact them by email.
-For a list of Resident Ambassadors and other MUSC Graduate Medical Education Diversity Programs, please visit their website: Diversity

-Incoming Underrepresented in medicine residents are invited to a transition forum during their first week of residency.
-During this forum, residents meet the Diversity Team, Residency Program Directors and current residents.
+Incoming residents are invited to a transition forum during their first week of residency.
+During this forum, residents meet College of Medicine leaders, Residency Program Directors, and current residents.
 Information regarding the McClennan-Banks Residents and Fellows Networking Group and support services is provided.

 Dr Hood Watson